 The enumeration process attaches an artificial content to each of the members in the unordered set of atomic propositions.
 The unrestricted enumeration with rational quaternions generates an artificial origin and it generates artificial preferred directions that are not present in the original set of atomic propositions.
 The correlation vehicle is not allowed to attach this extra functionality to the original propositions.
 However, the vehicle must still perform its task to establish cohesion between subsequent sub-models.
-One measure is to turn the enumeration space into an affine space or to restrict the enumeration to a closed subset of a larger affine space.
-An affine space has no origin.
-The next measure is to randomize the enumeration process sufficiently such that an acceptable degree of cohesion is reached and at the same time a quasi-isotropy of this affine space is established.
+One measure is to turn the enumeration space into an affine-like space or to restrict the enumeration to a closed subset of a larger affine-like space where the subset has a unique origin.
+An affine-like space has no unique origin.
+The next measure is to randomize the enumeration process sufficiently such that an acceptable degree of cohesion is reached and at the same time a quasi-isotropy of this affine-like space is established.
 This measure requires the freedom of some interspacing, which is obtained by assigning a lowest rational number.
 In principle, a lowest rational number can be chosen for the real part and a different smallest base number can be chosen for the imaginary part.
 This choice defines a basic notion of speed.
 The resulting (imaginary) space is on average isotropic.
 The randomization results in a local blur of the continuous function that regulates the enumeration process.